jindinggan/soft-delete-example/README.md

 ## Soft Delete Coding Test

-How to run the test:
+How to set up and run the test:

 ```bash
 bundle install